>

 • Defense date, time, and location

 2. Click here to fill out and submit your request to schedule your defense.
-Submission is preferred at least one month in advance, but is required at least two weeks prior to your chosen defense date.
+Please submit your request at least three weeks prior to your chosen defense date.

 • Please have the following information ready before using this form: